A torrent of severe headaches

-Cluster headaches are one of the most serious pain disorders in humans.
-Extremely devastating pain attacks lasting 15-180 minutes suddenly occur in the eye area, forehead or temple.
-The frequency is up to eight attacks per day.
-In addition to the pain, redness of the eyes, watering of the eyes, nasal congestion, runny nose, increased sweating in the forehead and face area, constriction of the pupil, drooping of the eyelid, swelling of the eyelids and physical restlessness with the need to move may occur.
-The attacks occur frequently over a certain period of time, usually over an active period of around six weeks.
-The English language speaks of “cluster” headache, literally translated as “heap” headache.
-For some of those affected, there are headache-free weeks or months between these temporally grouped “headache clusters”; this course is classified as episodic cluster headache .
-Other sufferers do not experience such headache-free intervals; this subtype is referred to as chronic cluster headache .
+Cluster headache is one of the most severe pain disorders known to humankind.
+It is characterized by sudden, excruciating attacks of pain lasting 15 to 180 minutes, typically affecting one side of the head, such as the eye, forehead, or temple.
+Up to eight attacks can occur per day.
+In addition to the pain, symptoms may include red eyes, watery eyes, nasal congestion, runny nose, increased sweating of the forehead and face, constricted pupils, drooping eyelids, eyelid swelling, and restlessness with an urge to move.
+The attacks occur in clusters over a specific period, usually an active phase of approximately six weeks.
+The term "cluster headache" is used in English to describe this type of headache.
+Some sufferers experience headache-free weeks or months between these clusters of attacks; this pattern is classified as episodic cluster headache .
+Other sufferers do not experience such headache-free intervals; this subtype is chronic cluster headache .

 Late diagnosis, serious consequences

-According to various studies, the frequency of cluster headaches in the general population is approximately 1%.
-According to a survey by cluster headache self-help groups in Germany, on average it takes more than eight years until the correct diagnosis is made.
-Targeted, adequate diagnoses are often made very late or not at all, and effective therapies are therefore not available or are only initiated after many agonizing years of a pain odyssey, doctor-hopping, doctor-shopping, use of unconventional methods and serious complications.
-Additionally, largely unexplored, undiagnosed and mistreated or untreated, cluster headache is one of the most malignant and at the same time most disabling pain disorders in humans.
-Social isolation, personality changes, fear, depression, despondency, anger, sadness, despair and giving up the will to live are his diverse companions.
-Relatives usually suffer, frightened and desperate.
-Today, cluster headaches can usually be diagnosed quickly and precisely with specialized knowledge.
-There are very effective treatment options that, if known and applied appropriately, usually provide effective and quick help.
+According to various studies, the prevalence of cluster headache in the general population is approximately 1%.
+On average, according to a survey by cluster headache self-help groups in Germany, it takes more than eight years for a correct diagnosis to be made.
+Effective diagnoses are often made very late or not at all, meaning that effective therapies are either not initiated or only started after many agonizing years of a painful odyssey, doctor-hopping, the use of unconventional methods, and serious complications.
+Furthermore, cluster headaches are largely unexplored, undiagnosed, and often mistreated or left untreated, making them one of the most debilitating and simultaneously most disabling pain disorders.
+Social isolation, personality changes, anxiety, depression, despondency, anger, grief, despair, and a loss of the will to live are among its many companions.
+Family members usually suffer alongside the sufferers, often in fear and despair.
+Yet, with specialized knowledge, cluster headaches can generally be diagnosed quickly and accurately today.
+Highly effective treatment options exist, which, when understood and applied appropriately, usually provide effective and rapid relief.

 Prevent pain, avoid complications